-At any time, or from time to time, on or before the thirtieth day after the date of this Agreement, the option granted in Section 2 may be exercised by written notice being given to the Company by the Lead Managers.
-Such notice shall set forth the aggregate number of shares of Option Stock as to which the option is being exercised, the names in which the shares of Option Stock are to be registered, the denominations in which the shares of Option Stock are to be issued and the date and time, as determined by the Lead Managers, when the shares of Option Stock are to be delivered; provided, however, that this date and time shall not be earlier than the First Delivery Date nor earlier than the second business day after the date on which the option shall have been exercised nor later than the fifth business day after the date on which the option shall have been exercised.
-The date and time the shares of Option Stock are delivered are sometimes referred to as the "Second Delivery Date" and the First Delivery Date").
+At any time, or from time to time, on or before the thirtieth day after the date of this Agreement, the option granted in Section 2 may be exercised by written notice being given to the Company by the Representatives.
+Such notice shall set forth the aggregate number of shares of Option Stock as to which the option is being exercised, the names in which the shares of Option Stock are to be registered, the denominations in which the shares of Option Stock are to be issued and the date and time, as determined by the Representatives, when the shares of Option Stock are to be delivered; provided, however, that this date and time shall not be earlier than the First Delivery Date nor earlier than the second business day after the date on which the option shall have been exercised nor later than the fifth business day after the date on which the option shall have been exercised.
+The date and time the shares of Option Stock are delivered are sometimes referred to as the "Second Delivery Date" and the First Delivery Date and the Second Delivery Date are sometimes each referred to as a "Delivery Date").

-Delivery of and payment for the Option Stock shall be made at the place specified in the first sentence of the first paragraph of this Section 4 (or at such other place as shall be determined by agreement between the Lead Managers and the Company) at 10:00 A.M., New York City time, on the Second Delivery Date.
-On the Second Delivery Date, the Company shall deliver or cause to be delivered the certificates representing the Option Stock to the Lead Managers for the account of each International Manager against payment to or upon the order of the Company of the purchase price by certified or official bank check or checks payable in immediately available funds.
-Time shall be of the essence, and delivery at the time and place specified pursuant to this Agreement is a further condition of the obligation of each International Manager hereunder.
-Upon delivery, the Option Stock shall be registered in such names and in such denominations as the Lead Managers shall request in the aforesaid written notice.
-For the purpose of expediting the checking and packaging of the certificates for the Option Stock, the Company shall make the certificates representing the

-Option Stock available for inspection by the Lead Managers in New York, New York, not later than 2:00 P.M., New York City time, on the business day prior to the Second Delivery Date.
+Delivery of and payment for the Option Stock shall be made at the place specified in the first sentence of the first paragraph of this Section 4 (or at such other place as shall be determined by agreement between the Representatives and the Company) at 10:00 A.M., New York City time, on the Second Delivery Date.
+On the Second Delivery Date, the Company shall deliver or cause to be delivered the certificates representing the Option Stock to the Representatives for the account of each U.S. Underwriter against payment to or upon the order of the Company of the purchase price by certified or official bank check or checks payable in immediately available funds.
+Time shall be of the essence, and delivery at the time and place specified pursuant to this Agreement is a further condition of the obligation of each U.S. Underwriter hereunder.
+Upon delivery, the Option Stock shall be registered in such names and in such denominations as the Representatives shall request in the aforesaid written notice.
+For the purpose of expediting the checking and packaging of the certificates for the Option Stock, the Company shall make the certificates representing the Option Stock available for inspection by the Representatives in New York, New York, not later than 2:00 P.M., New York City time, on the business day prior to the Second Delivery Date.